 As most banks and formal institutions of credit refused to lend to the residents of Sanjaynagar, we have designed an innovative peer to peer lent home loan product in partnership with Rang De, a social Non Banking Financial Company (NBFC).
 This low interest, unsecured loan allows the borrower to customise the sum borrowed, the tenure and the frequency of repayment as per their capacity.
 A strong financial literacy program and support for the community are part of the model to ensure timely repayments, the building of reliable credit scores and histories for the borrowers.

-The impacts of the Sanjaynagar project go beyond just addressing the need for safe and formal housing, seen in the leadership skills displayed by the young Community Representatives, the strong sense of ownership shown by the residents at every stage of the project, and the financial inclusion model that has given people outside the ambit of formal banking access to credit and support their dream to own a home.
+The impacts of the Sanjaynagar project go beyond just addressing the need for safe and formal housing; the climate friendly construction as experienced in cooler temperatures and adequate ventilation in the new houses, the leadership skills displayed by the young Community Representatives, the strong sense of ownership shown by the residents at every stage of the project, and the financial inclusion model that has given people outside the ambit of formal banking access to credit and support their dream to own a home.
 To study how improvements in living conditions can have an overall impact on the quality of life of the residents, a baseline health survey of the children of the community has been conducted.
 This will be followed by another survey of children of the same age group after 5 years.

 The Sanjaynagar Redevelopment project is also a learning experience for a young organization like ours.
 The team has encountered numerous unanticipated roadblocks and in responding to these, our thinking and processes have been repeatedly challenged and continue to evolve.
-From delays in construction due to incessant rains, to challenges faced by the community during the pandemic lockdown, navigating the year 2020 has been difficult for all our stakeholders across the board.
+From delays in construction due to incessant rains, to challenges faced by the community during the pandemic lockdown, completing the first building has been difficult for all our stakeholders across the board.
 The stories from our team on the ground will give you more real time insights into the evolution of this community-led redevelopment project.